Demographics of Asia: Shares of world population, Asia, 1–1998 AD (percent of world total)

-Countries Ranking By International Organisations
+Countries ranking by international organisations

 Economy

 Economically, most of Asia is traditionally considered part of the Second World, with the significant exception of the industrialized First World countries of Israel, Japan, Taiwan and South Korea.
 Asian countries in the G-20 major economies include China, Japan, South Korea, India, Indonesia, Turkey and Saudi Arabia.
 Of these, Japan is also in the G8, and additionally China and India in the G8+5.

 The Human Development Index of Asian countries range from Low to Very High category.
 The table below shows the 10 highest and lowest countries according to their Human Development Index scores based on the 2021 report.